auth0/docs/articles/extensions/gitlab-deploy.md

 To maintain a consistent state, the extension will always do a full deployment of the contents of these folders. **Any rules, pages or database connection scripts that exist in Auth0 but not in your GitHub repository will be deleted**.
 :::

-### Deploy Database Connection Scripts
+### Deploy Database Connection scripts

-To deploy Database Connection scripts, you must first create a directory under `database-connections`.
+1. To deploy Database Connection scripts, you must first create a directory under `database-connections`.
 The name of the directory must match **exactly** the name of your [database connection](${manage_url}/#/connections/database) in Auth0.
 You can create as many directories as you have Database Connections.

-Under the created directory, create one file for each script you want to use.
+2. Under the created directory, create one file for each script you want to use.
 The allowed scripts are:

 - `get_user.js`
 - `create.js`